 Our History: 4 Decades of Fair Housing Advocacy & Enforcement

 Long Island Housing Services, Inc. (hereafter Long Island Housing Services) is a private, not-for-profit 501(c)(3) corporation with its principal place of business located at 640 Johnson Avenue, Suite 8, Bohemia, New York.
 Long Island Housing Services is the island’s only private fair housing advocacy and enforcement agency serving Nassau and Suffolk counties.
-The mission is the elimination of unlawful housing discrimination and promotion of decent and affordable housing through advocacy and education.

 Civil Rights’ Roots – The 1960s

 Within a week after the tragic assassination of Dr. Martin Luther King Jr., the Fair Housing Act, Title VIII of the Civil Rights Act of 1968 was passed.
 The next year, what has developed into Long Island’s premier and unique Fair Housing organization was formed through Smithaven Ministries.
 The idea came together from volunteers representing civic and religious group leaders concerned about racially discriminatory practices and segregation on Long Island.
 Well-qualified prospective black purchasers and renters were unable to secure housing and get honest information about the opportunities so easily available to whites.